 - Thymalin is the synthetic version of thymulin, which was isolated from the thymus in 1977.
 Thymalin has been shown to play a role in regulating inflammation and pain, has neuroprotective effects, and is important in immune function.
 Early research revealed that thymalin and other extracts of the thymus and pineal gland can prolong life.

-Injected subcutaneously into the abdomen or buttocks in the morning.
+Inject subcutaneously into the abdomen or buttocks in the evening.
 5 days on and 2 days off.